PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Binding and washes

-- Add 20μl of magnetic beads, incubate 4h at 4°C on a rotating wheel.
+- Wash 20µl of magnetic beads per IP, as instructed [here](reagents.md).
+Then add 20μl of washed magnetic beads to each IP and incubate 4h at 4°C on a rotating wheel.

 - Washes: Place the eppendorf tube on the magnetic rack for 3 min, remove supernatant, add 1 ml of the following cold buffers and incubate 10 min on rotating wheel each time at 4°C.
     1. [Lysis buffer](Lysis_Buffer.md) without protease inhibitor without CaCl2 - x2